integr8ly/integreatly-operator/test-cases/tests/alerts/c05b-verify-alerts-are-exposed-and-no-critical-alerts-have-fired.md

 4. Check there are no currently firing alerts.

-   - Get the prometheus route `oc get routes -n redhat-rhoam-middleware-monitoring-operator | grep prometheus-route`
+   - Get the prometheus route `oc get routes -n redhat-rhoam-observability | grep prometheus-route`
    - Login to Prometheus using kubeadmin credentials
    - Allow permissions
    - In the alerts tab in the prometheus ui confirm that only one alert DeadMansSwitch is firing